 - Participatory Governance does not take away the authority invested in decision-makers to make decisions.
-Many leadership decisions are embedded in various positions of authority throughout the College. - Participatory Governance is the process by which leaders and decision makers exchange ideas with those affected by decisions. - The entire College is committed to a participatory governance policy and all embedded leaders are to consider this policy in their areas of decision-making.
+Many leadership decisions are embedded in various positions of authority throughout the College. - Participatory Governance is the process by which leaders and decision makers exchange ideas with those affected by decisions. - The entire College is committed to participatory governance and all embedded leaders are to consider these guidelines in their areas of decision-making.